AnupamJassal/Anupam10023/README.md

 ### Hi, this is Anupam 👋

-### Iam a MCA (pursuing) student from BIT MESRA ,who is looking for a job in the world of IT
+### Iam a student MCA (pursuing) from BIT Mesra,who is looking for a job in the world of IT
 💻Code Name : intel_101

 🖥️ MyBlog : https://armour001.blogspot.com/